How to Buy Textbooks

 Returning Course Materials for a Refund

 - Returns for Refund: With a receipt, course materials can be returned for credit to the original form of tender.
+The last day to return course materials for Fall 2023 courses is September 18, 2023.

 - Digital materials can not be returned once they are downloaded.
 Non-downloaded digital materials must be returned within 14 days of purchase or by the Store’s Returns Deadline, whichever is first.